 Director, Chief Executive Officer

-Dr. Kauffman co-founded Karyopharm with Dr. Sharon Shacham in 2008 and has served as our President and Chief Executive Officer since January 2011, as Chief Medical Officer since December 2012, and as a director since 2008.
-Prior to joining Karyopharm, he was Chief Medical Officer of Onyx Pharmaceuticals Inc., a biopharmaceutical company, from November 2009 to December 2010, which acquired Proteolix Inc. in November 2009 where he was Chief Medical Officer since November 2008, where he led the development of Kyprolis (carfilzomib), a novel proteasome inhibitor approved in refractory myeloma by the FDA in July 2012.
+Dr. Kauffman co-founded Karyopharm with Dr. Sharon Shacham in 2008 and has served as our Chief Executive Officer since January 2011, as Chief Medical Officer since December 2012, and as a director since 2008.
+Prior to joining Karyopharm, Dr. Kauffman served as Chief Medical Officer at Onyx Pharmaceuticals Inc., which acquired Proteolix Inc. in November 2009 where he was Chief Medical Officer and where he led the development of Kyprolis® (carfilzomib), a novel proteasome inhibitor which was approved by the FDA for the treatment of refractory myeloma in 2012.

-Prior to joining Onyx Pharmaceuticals, Dr. Kauffman was an operating partner at Bessemer Venture Partners from 2006 to 2008 where he led investments in biotechnology companies.
-Prior to that, he was President and Chief Executive Officer of Epix Pharmaceuticals, Inc., a biopharmaceutical company that underwent liquidation proceedings in 2009, from 2006 to 2008, and President and Chief Executive Officer of Predix Pharmaceuticals, Inc., a private biopharmaceutical company focused on G protein-coupled receptors (GPCR), from 2002 until its merger into Epix Pharmaceuticals in 2006, where he led the merger of Predix Pharmaceuticals and Epix Pharmaceuticals, oversaw the discovery and development of four new clinical candidates and led collaboration transactions with Amgen and GlaxoSmithKline.
+Prior to joining Onyx, Dr. Kauffman was an operating partner at Bessemer Venture Partners where he led investments in biotechnology companies.
+Prior to that, he served as President and Chief Executive Officer at Epix Pharmaceuticals, Inc. and President and Chief Executive Officer of Predix Pharmaceuticals, Inc. Dr. Kauffman led the merger of Predix Pharmaceuticals and Epix Pharmaceuticals in 2006, oversaw the discovery and development of four new clinical candidates, and led collaboration transactions with Amgen and GlaxoSmithKline.

-From March 2000 to September 2002, Dr. Kauffman was Vice President, Clinical at Millennium Pharmaceuticals, Inc., a biopharmaceutical company, where he led the Velcade development program.
-From September 1997 to March 2000, Dr. Kauffman held a number of senior positions at Millennium Predictive Medicine, Inc., a biopharmaceutical company and a subsidiary of Millennium Pharmaceuticals, where he led the discovery and development of novel molecular diagnostics for major cancers including melanoma, and led transactions with Becton-Dickenson and Bristol Myers Squibb.
+From 2000 to 2002, Dr. Kauffman was Vice President, Clinical at Millennium Pharmaceuticals, Inc., where he led the Velcade® (bortezomib) development program.
+From 1997 to 2000, Dr. Kauffman served in senior leadership roles at Millennium Predictive Medicine, Inc., a subsidiary of Millennium Pharmaceuticals, where he led the discovery and development of novel molecular diagnostics for major cancers including melanoma, and led transactions with Becton-Dickenson and Bristol Myers Squibb.
+From 1995 to 1997, he held a number of senior positions at Biogen Idec, Inc., where he led the clinical development of anti-D40L antibodies in autoimmune and inflammatory diseases, and acted as the main medical advisor to the Biogen business development group.
+Dr. Kauffman currently serves on the board of directors of Infinity Pharmaceuticals, Inc., Kezar Life Sciences, Inc. and Verastem Inc., which are all public biopharmaceutical companies.

-Dr. Kauffman received his B.A. in Biochemistry from Amherst College, his M.D. and Ph.D. from Johns Hopkins Medical School, and trained in internal medicine and rheumatology at Beth Israel (now Beth Israel Deaconness Medical Center) and Massachusetts General Hospitals.
+Dr. Kauffman received his Bachelor of Arts in Biochemistry from Amherst College, his Doctor of Medicine and Doctor of Philosophy from Johns Hopkins Medical School, and trained in internal medicine and rheumatology at Beth Israel (now Beth Israel Deaconness Medical Center) and Massachusetts General Hospitals.
 He is board certified in internal medicine.